chanjure/SRBM/README.md

 for interactive example of using SRBM and setting hyperparameters, see notebook/SRBM_unsup_gen.

-After modifying notebook example, use:
+Before uploading to git, run

   $ bash bin/run_check.sh

-before uploading to git
+To run pytest and test notebook.

 ## TODO